MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/create-dashboard.md

 >[!NOTE]
 >The information in this article relates to a preview product that may be modified before it's generally available.

-The Viva Connections Dashboard provides fast and easy access to key employee data and job-related tasks targeted to users across roles, markets, and job functions.
+The Viva Connections Dashboard provides fast and easy-access to information and job-related tasks.
+Content on the Dashboard can be targeted to users in specific roles, markets, and job functions.
 A Dashboard can be built with no code, or a developer can create custom cards to meet the specific needs of an organization.

 ![Image of a Dashboard example.](media/vc-hero2.png)

-Once certain prerequisites are met, the Dashboard is authored on your home site.
-You can add it to Teams so that it's easily accessible to your users' mobile devices and desktops.
-And, you can add it to your home page using the Dashboard web part.
+Once [certain requirements are met](guide-to-setting-up-viva-connections.md), the Dashboard can be created and edited from your home site.
+You can add it to Microsoft Teams so that it's easily accessible to your users' mobile devices and desktops.
+You can also add it to your home page using the [Dashboard web part.](use-dashboard-web-part-on-home-site.md)

-The Dashboard consists of cards that provide for user interaction such as existing Teams apps, third-party apps, custom solutions, and internal and external links.
+The Dashboard consists of cards that engage viewers with existing Teams apps, third-party apps, custom solutions, internal, and external links.

-As you are building the Dashboard, you can see an approximation of how it will look on different devices.
-If you've audience targeted by any of the cards, use **preview** mode to see how it will look for different audiences.
+As you are building the Dashboard, you can see a preview of how it will display for targeted audiences and different devices.
 Then publish your Dashboard to make it available to users who have access to your home site.

 >[!NOTE]
 >Images are an important aspect to making your cards rich and inviting.
 If you're a SharePoint admin, we recommend enabling a Content Delivery Network (CDN) to improve performance for getting images.
 Consider when storing images that /siteassets is by default a CDN source when Private CDN is enabled while /style library is the default source when the Public CDN is enabled.
 [Learn more about CDNs](/office365/enterprise/content-delivery-networks).